Agnez Mo: 2007–2010: Sacredly Agnezious and Indonesian Idol

-In early 2007, Agnes was appointed by the Drug Enforcement Administration (DEA) and the International Drug Enforcement Conference (IDEC) Far East Region as an Asian anti-drug ambassador.
-On 15 May 2007, Agnes was an opening act for American R&B group Boyz II Men, at a concert in Istora Senayan, Jakarta, and on 23 June of that year, she held her first concert at Stadium Negara in Kuala Lumpur, Malaysia.
+In early 2007, Mo was appointed by the Drug Enforcement Administration (DEA) and the International Drug Enforcement Conference (IDEC) Far East Region as an Asian anti-drug ambassador.
+On 15 May 2007, Mo was an opening act for American R&B group Boyz II Men, at a concert in Istora Senayan, Jakarta, and on 23 June of that year, she held her first concert at Stadium Negara in Kuala Lumpur, Malaysia.
 She also guest starred in the finale of Asian Idol on 16 December 2007, and performed the song "Get Up".

-In 2008, Agnes began working on her third studio album.
-She released the first single, "Matahariku", earlier than she had planned.
-It became her best-selling single, with sales of its ringback tone reaching three million downloads within nine months.
+While working on her third studio album in 2008, Mo released its first single, "Matahariku", earlier than she had planned.
+It became her best-selling single, with sales of its ringback tone reaching three million within nine months.
 The song received the "Most Favorite Female" award at the 2008 MTV Indonesia Awards and the "Best Female Solo Pop Artist" award at the 2009 Anugerah Musik Indonesia.
-In September 2008, Agnes released the second single, "Godai Aku Lagi", which she wrote herself.
-She also released a CD single containing both of the songs.
+In September 2008, Mo released the second single, "Godai Aku Lagi", which she wrote herself.
+She also released a CD single containing the two songs, which was an uncommon release format in Indonesia at the time.
 That same year, she starred in two RCTI soap operas, Jelita and Kawin Masal.

-On 4 October 2008, Agnes was invited as the Indonesian representative to the Asia Song Festival in Seoul, South Korea.
+On 4 October 2008, Mo was invited as the Indonesian representative to the Asia Song Festival in Seoul, South Korea.
 She performed with 24 artists from 12 Asian countries at the Seoul World Cup Stadium.
 The event was broadcast to 30 countries.
 She performed two songs from her upcoming album, "Godai Aku Lagi" and "Shake It Off".
 During the performance, she incorporated elements of Indonesian traditional dance from Bali.
 Her performance received positive responses from the Korean media and won the committee's "Best Asian Artist Award".
-The following year, Agnes was invited again alongside 14 Asian artists and performed three songs: "Shake It Off", "Temperature", and Michael Jackson's song "Heal the World".
+The following year, Agnes Monica was invited again alongside 14 Asian artists and performed three songs: "Shake It Off", "Temperature", and Michael Jackson's song "Heal the World".
 She received good reviews and was awarded the Best Asian Artist Award.